Endodontic (Root Canal) Treatment

 Find Out if You Need Root Canal Treatment

 If your tooth is in serious trouble, then root canal treatment may be able to save it.
 To learn more, call Columbia Dental & Orthodontics in East Dallas, TX today at (214) 827-8000.
-We’re open every Sunday by appointment only, and we proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.
+We proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.